CodeSpaceHQ/SDA/README.md

 ## Prerequisites
-Be sure to configure MySQL as a Windows service.
+*Be sure to configure MySQL as a Windows service and if it running before running the startup script*
 - [MySQL Community Server 5.7](https://dev.mysql.com/downloads/mysql/)
 - [Python version 3.6+](https://www.python.org/downloads/)